-- 12.4 HMCIPs' delegated authorities are set out in [appendix to be inserted on completion].
-HMCIP shall obtain the MoJ's prior written approval before: - entering into any undertaking to incur any expenditure that falls outside the delegations or which is not provided for in HMCIPs' annual budget as approved by the department; - incurring expenditure for any purpose that is or might be considered to be novel or contentious, or which has or could have significant future cost implications; - making any significant change in the scale of operation or funding of any initiative or particular scheme previously approved by the MoJ; - making any change of policy or practice which has wider financial implications that might prove repercussive or which might significantly affect the future level of resources required; or - carrying out policies that go against the principle, rules, guidance and advice in Managing Public Money. - 12.5 From time to time the MoJ may need to impose department wide spending controls on the Inspectorate that may require additional instances of written approval.
-In considering applications under any such spend controls MoJ must take due and proper regard to HMCIP's role as an independent scrutiny body and the requirement under OPCAT for NPM bodies to have the necessary resources to perform their functions.
+- 12.4 HMCIPs' delegated authorities are set out in writing in a letter from the sponsoring Director General to HMCIP.
+HMCIP shall obtain the MoJ's prior written approval before: - entering into any undertaking to incur any expenditure that falls outside the delegations or which is not provided for in HMCIPs' annual budget as approved by the MoJ; - incurring expenditure for any purpose that is or might be considered to be novel or contentious, or which has or could have significant future cost implications; - making any significant change in the scale of operation or funding of any initiative or particular scheme previously approved by the MoJ; - making any change of policy or practice which has wider financial implications that might prove repercussive or which might significantly affect the future level of resources required; or - carrying out policies that go against the principle, rules, guidance and advice in Managing Public Money. - 12.5 From time to time the MoJ may need to impose department wide spending controls on the Inspectorate that may require additional instances of written approval.
+In considering applications under any such spending controls MoJ must take due and proper regard to HMCIP's role as an independent scrutiny body and the requirement under OPCAT for NPM bodies to have the necessary resources to perform their functions.
 In respect of recruitment of staff, spending control applications should be applied in light of any specific agreement to further delegate the authority to recruit to HMCIP.